dfo-pacific-science/dfo-salmon-ontology/docs/TERM_TABLE_DOCUMENTATION_WORKFLOW.md

 **How it works:**
 - For each theme, it builds SPARQL queries that:
-  - Query SKOS concepts within specified `schemes`
+  - Query all SKOS concepts and OWL classes within specified `theme_iri`
-  - Query OWL classes from the `classes` list
   - Extract labels, definitions, related terms, and metadata
 - Queries are written to `scripts/sparql/{theme-id}-terms.rq`